Speed Reads:

 • Smog test: A smog test measures your engine’s emissions and determines if your emissions systems are working properly.
 All vehicles in the United States must meet certain emissions standards.
 You cannot pass inspections by running tests at home, but you can determine beforehand if your vehicle will pass an emissions test.

 • Live data graphing: OBD2 scanners may be capable of monitoring any number of car systems.
 A live graphic function displays this data (such as engine temperature) as a graph in real-time.
 This function can help diagnose certain engine issues or be used to optimize performance.
-This feature is not something that the layperson is likely to find useful, however.
+This feature isn’t something a layperson is likely to find useful.

 • Freeze frame data: Some OBD2 scanners can record freeze frame data.
 This is information about your vehicle’s systems at the time when an error code occurred.
 Freeze frame data is useful for diagnosing problems.

-• Real-time data: Accessing real-time data is not necessary for most people.
+• Real-time data: Accessing real-time data isn’t necessary for most people.
 For those with advanced automotive know-how, this information can help optimize engine performance and diagnose certain repairs.
 In addition to engine information like temperature, RPMs, and fuel injection rate, you can also monitor ABS and battery data.

 For non-mechanics, the most useful OBD2 scanner features are reading error codes and the smog test.
 More advanced features are only useful when paired with at least some mechanic know-how.